John Phillips (American football)

-John Phillips (born June 11, 1987) is an American former professional football tight end who played in the National Football League (NFL) for the Dallas Cowboys, San Diego Chargers, Denver Broncos, New Orleans Saints and Arizona Cardinals.
+John Phillips (born June 11, 1987) is an American former professional football player who was a tight end in the National Football League (NFL) for the Dallas Cowboys, San Diego Chargers, Denver Broncos, New Orleans Saints and Arizona Cardinals.
 He played college football for the Virginia Cavaliers and was selected by the Cowboys in the sixth round of the 2009 NFL draft.

 Early life

 Phillips attended Bath County High School in Hot Springs, Virginia.
 In football, he was a two-way player at tight end and defensive end.
 As a junior, he tallied 25 receptions for 495 yards and six touchdowns in 10 games.
 He was named first-team All-state at tight end and second-team at defensive end.

 As a senior, he had 40 receptions for 714 yards and five touchdowns.
 He was an All-state selection at tight end and was named the Roanoke Times Defensive Player of the Year.
 He finished his high school career with 87 receptions for 1,513 yards, 16 touchdowns, 324 tackles and 42 sacks.

 He was a three-time All-district selection in both basketball and baseball.
 He received All-state honors in baseball as a senior.